BigSoftVideo/DOTE/README.md

 It has been designed to support two specific standards of transcription for qualitative research, which are commonly used in conversation analysis, for example.
 _DOTE_ has some of the features commonly found in other software -- such as [video playback](play.md), a [timeline and a visual waveform](timeline.md), [synced playback](sync-code.md) -- but these features are streamlined and easier to use in _DOTE_.
 Moreover, it has enhanced features that do _not_ exist in any legacy software so far, including [transcript parsing](errors.md), [smart auto-completion](transcript.md#autocomplete), [transcript heuristics](jefferson.md#realign), [multi-video window playback](media-manager.md) (with subtitles), [360 video support](media-manager.md), [video-cues](cues.md), [export to publishable document](export.md) (and subtitles) and [version control](versioncontrol.md).
+Version 1.0 was released in 2022 and the completely revised version 2.0 was released in 2026.
-There are many more features and enhancements planned for the future.
+There are many more features and enhancements planned for the future, many of which tie in with [DOTEbase](https://bigsoftvideo.github.io/DOTEbase/help.html), our complementary software package to support qualitative analysis of audio-visual data and transcripts.

 ### What does _DOTE_ stand for?